BATHS FOR HEALING

 Preparation: To a warm or hot bath, add several teaspoons of powdered turmeric.
 Help it dissolve by swishing your hand in the water.

 Clay can be very good for cystic or severe acne, for example, and to remove some infections, boils and other skin irritations.
 Clays also contain some nutrients, which may be absorbed into the body during a bath.
-However, clay is high in aluminum, so I do not recommend it very often.
+However, clay is high in aluminum, so we rarely recommend it.

 Preparation: Buy some facial or body clay.
 Mix it with distilled water, preferably, until it has the consistency of a paste.
 Then get in the tub to apply it, or you could apply it to the skin outside or somewhere else where it wonÕt be too much of a mess.
 Allow the clay to dry on the skin, usually for an hour or more.
 Then it can be washed off in the shower.

 Cautions: Most clay is high in aluminum.
-For this reason, I do not recommend clay baths much, at all.
+For this reason, we do not recommend clay baths much, at all.

 Preparation: You will need an ozone generator.
 Some make O3 from room air.
 Others are usually more costly machines that start with oxygen (O2) and then concentrate the O2.
 To add ozone to a standard bath, just run the output tube from the ozone generator into the bath and let it bubble into the bath.